configcat/docs/website/docs/advanced/config-v2.md

 With the new comparators, you can create targeting rules which are based on dates, based on comparing arrays etc.

-- New text and sensitive text comparators: EQUALS, NOT EQUALS, STARTS WITH ANY OF, ENDS WITH ANY OF, NOT STARTS WITH ANY OF, NOT ENDS WITH ANY OF.
+- New text and confidential text comparators: EQUALS, NOT EQUALS, STARTS WITH ANY OF, ENDS WITH ANY OF, NOT STARTS WITH ANY OF, NOT ENDS WITH ANY OF.
 - New array comparators: ARRAY CONTAINS ANY OF, ARRAY NOT CONTAINS ANY OF.
 - New date comparators: BEFORE, AFTER.